-Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent auditors, our Board has affirmatively determined that all our directors, except Briggs W. Morrison, M.D., who serves as our Chief Executive Officer, are independent directors within the meaning of the applicable Nasdaq Listing Rules and SEC rules.
-Our Board also determined that Richard P. Shea was an independent director within the meaning of the applicable Nasdaq Listing Rules and SEC rules and SEC rules during the period in which he served as the Company's director, which was before he was appointed as our Chief Financial Officer.
+Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent auditors, our Board has affirmatively determined that all our directors, except Briggs W. Morrison, M.D., who serves as our Chief Executive Officer, and Michael A. Metzger, who serves as our President and Chief Operating Officer, are independent directors within the meaning of the applicable Nasdaq Listing Rules and SEC rules.
 In making this determination, our Board has determined, upon the recommendation of our Nominating and Corporate Governance Committee, that none of these directors has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and is independent within the meaning of the director independence standards established by the SEC and the Nasdaq Listing Rules.
 The Board also determined that each member of our Audit, Compensation and Nominating and Corporate Governance Committees satisfies the independence standards for such committees established by the SEC and the Nasdaq Listing Rules, as applicable.